geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_coverdetection.md

 ![task_cover_move](/images/task_cover_move.png)

+We illustrate a deep learning solution to this problem in the following [notebook](https://github.com/geoffroypeeters/deeplearning-101-audiomir_notebook/blob/master/TUTO_task_Cover_Song_Identification.ipynb) and using the [configuration](https://github.com/geoffroypeeters/deeplearning-101-audiomir_notebook/blob/master/config_cover.yaml).

 ## Online Triplet mining explained

 The online mining of the triplets is actually not a mining of the best data to feed into the model since all data are fed into the model.
 In online mining, batch of data are selected blindly and all send to the model to obtain the embeddings $e_i=f_{\theta}(x_i), i \in \{1, \ldots, batch\_size\}$.
 The online mining then uses those embeddings to select the ones that will be used to form the triplets A,P,N which are then used to compute the loss (which is to be minimized by SGD) and only those selected will be used for the loss.

+#### Random mining

+For each anchor A (row), we select randomly a positive (among the mask_pos) and a negative (among the mask_neg).

 ![brick_mining_random](/images/brick_mining_random.png)

 ```python
 def triplet_mining_random(dist_all, mask_pos, mask_neg):
     """